 For example, if the regular cost of a flight from Toronto to Hong Kong was 82,000 Aeroplan points in business class, a Super Elite’s Priority Reward would cut that amount to 41,000 Aeroplan points.

-For travellers who seek to maximize their flight time and push the boundaries of what’s possible with Priority Rewards, this can be a very powerful tool to cover a lot of ground – up to six one-way bounds and 16 segments on a round-the-world business class ticket – for half the price.
+For travellers who seek to maximize their flight time and push the boundaries of what’s possible with Priority Rewards, this can be a very powerful tool to cover a lot of ground.
+It can also be a useful way to combat dynamic pricing on Air Canada flights by bringing it back down to a reasonable level.

 Further, being able to redeem them for flights with any partner airline is a very valuable benefit.
 With a fixed price for flights with partner airlines, it is a more predictable way to calculate value in terms of points saved on a booking, as opposed to dynamic pricing with Air Canada flights.